1) Log on via Okta (starts at 0:00 in the video above)

 To work with the Arc Content Management System (CMS) you need to login through Okta.
 If you haven’t set up an Okta login, send Graham an email: firstname.lastname@example.org and he’ll get you set up.

 You should bookmark it so that it’s easy to find in the future.
-Login and click the button for Arc Publishing that looks like a gear.
+Login and click the button for Arc Publishing.

 2) Create an Author Profile (starts at 1:16 in the video above)

 This is extremely important to do before writing any stories on our site.
 Your author profile will be connected to all the stories, it’s how you’ll represent yourself and your portfolio as a reporter for USC Annenberg Media.

 From the Arc Home page, click the button labeled “authors” under the delivery category.
 Click the “New Author” button.
 Fill in the Username field first, using this format: first letter of your first name + your last name, all one word, all lower case.
 So the username for Graham Stecklein is: gstecklein